 We homo sapiens, as a species have evolved a lot throughout these years of our existence.
 From being at the near bottom of the food chain pyramid once upon a time to us dominating this planet in every aspect, we have achieved a lot.
 All these achievements are the results of evolution and many revolutions we have come across so far.
 But what did drive humans towards these series of upgrades?
 Definitely the atmosphere, food chain hierarchy, threat from other animals in the jungle, and the social hierarchy after the formation of human societies.
 But behind all of these, It's the basic desire of humans to be better followed by working hard towards it.
 What separates us from other species on earth is our ability to cooperate and of course to dream big.

 Work hard, dream big, never give up:

 At an individual level too, every one of us has some dreams.
-Be it totally based on materialistic goals, goals we set as a result of being influenced by the society and surroundings or goals that are highly motivated towards uplifting the society, upgrading human lives and solving real world problems.
-But despite all these big dreams, hard work and motivation, why do most of the millennials end up failing?
+Be it totally based on materialistic goals, goals we set as a result of being influenced by society and surroundings, or goals that are highly motivated towards uplifting society, upgrading human lives, and solving real-world problems.
+But despite all these big dreams, hard work, and motivation, why do most of the millennials end up failing?
 This is the question we must ask ourselves.

 The philosophy of risk homeostasis goes like this: